-- The might be following a policy that instructs them not to give any information about former or current employees. - They may fear that if they talk to you, they will reveal negative things about the candidate and damage his/her chances for getting the position. - These are very difficult situations.
-You should try to relax, remain positive, and get as much information about the candidate as you can.
-If you are not able to properly conduct the reference interview, you might consider asking the candidate for someone else to contact.

-- "Smooth Talkers" will make any candidates look like the candidate of your dreams.
-Try to listen closely to what these people are saying and detect instances where they side step your question.
+- They might be following a policy that instructs them not to give any information about former or current employees. - They may fear that if they talk to you, they will reveal negative things about the candidate and damage his/her chances for getting the position.
+These are difficult situations.
+You should try to relax, remain positive, get as much information about the candidate as you can.
+If you are not able to properly conduct the reference interview, you might consider asking the candidate for someone else to contact. - "Smooth Talkers" will make any candidates look like the candidate of your dreams.
+Listen closely to what these people are saying and detect instances where they side step your question.
 Side-stepping questions means the response to your question is positive but does not give you the information you requested.
-Keep track of the issues these people try to evade. - Be sure to check all of the references, especially if your candidate gets mixed reviews.
-If you feel as though one of your conversations was particularly unusual, either unusually negative or unusually positive, use other references to uncover inconsistencies.
+Keep track of the issues these people try to evade. - Be sure to check all the references, especially if your candidate gets mixed reviews.
+If you feel one of your conversations was particularly unusual, either unusually negative or unusually positive, use other references to uncover inconsistencies.